polyaxon/polyaxon/docs/references/polyaxon-helm-reference.md

 This chart can be installed on single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany`.
-An nfs provisioner can be enabled in cases where you want to try the platform on multi-nodes cluster without the need to create your own volumes.
+An nfs provisioner can be used in cases where you want to try the platform on multi-nodes cluster without the need to create your own volumes.
+Please see [polyaxon-nfs-provisioner](https://github.com/polyaxon/polyaxon-nfs-provisioner)

 > **Warning**: You should know that using the nfs provisioner is not meant to be a production option.